 There will be four per panel, so a total of 24 pockets because you have six panels total (three per door).

-To have the glass cut to size, your local hardware store or glass store can do this for you, and I would recommend them doing it.
-So have your glass cut to 15″ x 20″.
+Have the glass cut to size at your local hardware store or glass store.
+The glass should be cut to 15″ x 20″.

-TIP: I would recommend cutting an extra 1/8″ from only one board, 7/8″, to help allow the boards to fit inside the dados without issue.
+TIP: I recommend cutting an extra 1/8″ from only one board, 7/8″, to allow the boards to fit inside the dados without issue.

-I like to use #220 grit sandpaper, plus I decided to only lightly sand the shiplap because I liked the rough look.
+I like to use #220 grit sandpaper and I decided to only lightly sand the shiplap because I liked the rough look.